Pedestrian Injury Law

 Our Sacramento accident attorney suggests that local pedestrians become “street smart” to avoid too-often-fatal pedestrian accidents.

 Our top personal injury lawyers site simple precautions such as always wearing light-colored clothing when walking or running, being hyper-aware of your surroundings, and even making the assumption that too often, drivers just don’t see you is a start to protecting yourself from a Sacramento pedestrian accident.

 Attorneys at Sette Law Office have heard far too many painful stories from victims.
 Safeguard yourself and your family from a Sacramento pedestrian accident by becoming an educated walker or runner.

 We also urge city and county planners to consider pedestrian safety in all new developments.
 Our Sacramento accident lawyer is all too familiar with the conditions that contribute to pedestrian accidents.
 Attorneys say that data is available to help build communities that safeguard pedestrians, rather than continuing to construct roadways that threaten to be the site of serious Sacramento pedestrian accidents.

-Personal injury Lawyer at Sette Law Office looks for sane solutions that build a better future for all of us who walk, run, bike, and drive our community.
+Personal injury Lawyers at Sette Law Office look for sane solutions that build a better future for all of us who walk, run, bike, and drive our community.